 NOTIFICATION OF CHANGES

-This paragraph should describe how the Part 145 Organisation intends to notify CAAS of any proposal to carry out the changes listed in SAR-145.A.85 within the required timeframe.
+This paragraph should describe how the Part 145 Organisation intends to notify UKCAA of any proposal to carry out the changes listed in SAR-145.85 within the required timeframe.

 RECORD KEEPING

 This paragraph should describe how the Part 145 Organisation intends to meet the requirements of the TA-M on the retention of technical records.